jet/dotnet-templates/README.md

     - It is necessary to reset the CFP checkpoint (delete the checkpoint documents, or use a new Consumer Group Name) to trigger a re-traversal if events have expired since the lsat time a traversal took place.

 <a name="eqxShipping"></a>
-- [`eqxShipping`](equinox-shipping/README.md) - Example demonstrating the implementation of a [Process Manager](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) using [`Equinox`](https://github.com/jet/equinox) that manages the enlistment of a set of `Shipment` Aggregate items into a separated `Container` Aggregate as an atomic operation. :pray: [@Kimserey](https://github.com/Kimserey). _Still targets Equinox V2 atm._
+- [`eqxShipping`](equinox-shipping/README.md) - Example demonstrating the implementation of a [Process Manager](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) using [`Equinox`](https://github.com/jet/equinox) that manages the enlistment of a set of `Shipment` Aggregate items into a separated `Container` Aggregate as an atomic operation. :pray: [@Kimserey](https://github.com/Kimserey).

    - processing is fully idempotent; retries, concurrent or overlapping transactions are intended to be handled thoroughly and correctly
    - if any `Shipment`s cannot be `Reserved`, those that have been get `Revoked`, and the failure is reported to the caller